-MWRA Treated Water TTHM Levels in Communities November 1998
+MWRA Treated Water TTHM Levels in Communities December 1998

 Total Trihalomethanes (TTHMs) are by-products of water treatment with chlorine.
 Chlorination levels, the presence of organic precursors, pH levels, the contact time of water with chemicals used for disinfection, and temperature all affect TTHM levels.
 TTHMs are of concern due to their potential adverse health effects at high levels.
 The TTHM standard currently is an annual running average of 100 ug/L for all sample locations combined.
-EPA issued new rules in December 1998 that will reduce the TTHM standard to 80 ug/L in November 2001.
-DEP requires samples to be collected quarterly; MWRA samples weekly at some locations, quarterly at others.
+EPA issued new rules which will be effective in November 2001 that will reduce the TTHM standard to 80 ug/L. DEP requires samples to be collected quarterly; MWRA samples weekly at some locations, quarterly at others.

 TTHM levels increased as the chlorine dose at the Cosgrove Disinfection Facility increased early in the year.
 TTHM levels have generally declined with optimized operations and with declining temperatures.
 TTHM results in MetroWest communities declined partly due to chloramination, which was introduced in all four communities during July and August.
-The running averages for both MetroWest and Metropolitan Boston regions meet both the current and the newly issued standards that take effect in 2001.
+The annual running averages for both MetroWest and Metropolitan Boston regions meet both the current and the newly issued standards that take effect in 2001.

+MetroWest Locations

-MetroWest Locations Marlboro, Southboro, Framingham, & Weston High, Low, 90th & 10th Percentiles, & Averages 160 140 Total THMs (ug/L) 120 Annual Average Standard 100 80 60 40 20 0
+Marlboro, Southboro, Framingham, & Weston High, Low, 90th & 10th Percentiles, & Averages 160 140 Fotal THMs (ug/L) 120 Annual Average Standard 100 80 60 40 20 0 D S 0 D M M N